Shahir-47/shahirahmed.com/README.md

 This portfolio is designed to provide visitors with an intuitive and engaging experience while exploring who I am and what I do.
 It includes:

 - **Home Page**: A friendly introduction to welcome you.
-- **About Page**: My background, education, skills, and experience—all in one place.
+- **About Page**: My background, education, skills, and experience, all in one place.
 - **Projects Page**: A gallery of my best work with links to live demos and source code.
 - **Contact Page**: A fully functional contact form, plus links to all my socials.
 - **404 Page**: A helpful (and fun) guide for lost visitors.